javierclavijo/TandemCloneBackend/devlog.md

 Edit 2: I've just added the controller to set an user's friends.
 It's a bit awkward, as it needs a list of URLs instead of PKs.
 But it works, and it seems counter-productive to waste time trying to change that.

+I've just added the user's language list update endpoint.
+It wasn't too hard, as I implemented everything in the URL.
+An interesting thing I've realized is that, when using serializers with nested fields, there's no need to update those fields through the related model.
+You can update them through the nested fields' serializers, and return the related model serializer's data.